Introduction to QGIS: Spatial Data and Spatial Analysis - Online (join a waiting list)

 This course is ideal for anyone who wishes to use spatial data in their role.
 This includes students, academic, government & other public sector researchers who have data with some spatial information (e.g. address, postcode, etc.) which they wish to show on a map.
 This course is also suitable for those who wish to have an overview of what GIS and spatial data can be used for, and how you can better represent your data with maps.
 No previous experience of spatial data is required.

-Please note this course is two days but will be taught over four mornings on the 15th, 16th, 22nd and 23rd March from 10am-1pm.
+Please note this course is two days for payment purposes but will be taught over four mornings on the 7th, 8th, 13th and 14th March from 10am-1pm.

 The fee per teaching day is:• £30 per day for registered students• £60 per day for staff at academic institutions, Research Councils researchers, public sector staff, staff at registered charity organisations and recognised research institutions. • £100 per day for all other participantsIn the event of cancellation by the delegate a full refund of the course fee is available up to two weeks prior to the course.
 No refunds are available after this date.If it is no longer possible to run a course due to circumstances beyond its control, NCRM reserves the right to cancel the course at its sole discretion at any time prior to the event.
 In this event every effort will be made to reschedule the course.
 If this is not possible or the new date is inconvenient a full refund of the course fee will be given.
 NCRM shall not be liable for any costs, losses or expenses that may be incurred as a result of the cancellation of a course.